elementor/elementor/readme.txt

 See Elementor Developer Edition versions changelog [here](https://go.elementor.com/dev-changelog/)

+= 3.7.2 - 2022-08-17 =
+* Fix: Motion Effects applied to a Column in any global Theme Builder template prevent Elementor editor to load ([#19390](https://github.com/elementor/elementor/issues/19390))
+* Fix: Experiments - Learn more button does not open the Help center in the notice ([#19448](https://github.com/elementor/elementor/issues/19448))
+* Fix: Widget width is not working as expected on frontend In Container element ([#19398](https://github.com/elementor/elementor/issues/19398))
+* Fix: Horizontal scrolling appears in the edit area when viewing it with different devices ([#19049](https://github.com/elementor/elementor/issues/19049))
+* Fix: Default Flex Grow affects the layout when the Container element is set to direction Colum in Divider widget ([#19325](https://github.com/elementor/elementor/issues/19325))
+* Fix: Background Fallback image is hiding the background video in Container element ([#19413](https://github.com/elementor/elementor/issues/19413))
+* Fix: Previously edited with Elementor posts were imported with irrelevant content in Export/Import tool
+* Fix: Width and Elements gap values are not working as expected in various responsive devices in Container widget

 = 3.7.1 - 2022-08-14 =
 * Fix: Controls do not implement a value of 0 ([#19410](https://github.com/elementor/elementor/issues/19410), [#19391](https://github.com/elementor/elementor/issues/19391), [#19393](https://github.com/elementor/elementor/issues/19393), [#19386](https://github.com/elementor/elementor/issues/19386))
 * Fix: Dynamic fields are missing in any number input field ([#19419](https://github.com/elementor/elementor/issues/19419))